Mar 172025

 John Hayde and Elizabeth Short

 In 1849, John Hayde joined the Royal Irish Constabulary.
 In the enlistment papers he was recorded as being born in 1830 in Tipperary South, he was a carpenter by trade and was 5 foot 8 1/8th inches tall.
 I have assumed that he was the son of John and Ellen Bergan b 1826 as there is no other baptism that could be relevant.
+The origins of John and Ellen are explained more in the Fethard page.

 He served for 30 years and was pensioned in 1879.